Title: Toretto Enterprises, INC.

 "Luke, you'll never change."
 It was said teasingly, but Hobbs could read into the polite insult.

-Coucilman of the greater Los Angeles area and Letty's ex-boyfriend from high school.
-It never failed that he tried to make Dominic jealous with his "I had her first" antics.
+Councilman of the greater Los Angeles area and Letty's ex-boyfriend from high school, it never failed that he tried to make Dominic jealous with his "I had her first" antics.
 Glancing at her husband, Letty cold visibly see his eyes darken and his jaw clench.

 And apparently, it was working.